 “Yeah.
 I think it was just a bird crashing into the roof.”

 Yeah, that is how used to it we all are.
 I have no idea what is wrong with them, it’s a big TIN roof!
 I don’t know… But hey the birds aren’t the only things that we know that hang out on the roof.
 The other night around 3AM Derek and I heard something wrestling on the roof right above our heads.
 Then we heard what Derek describes best as, wait for it… “a baby being killed by a cat.”
 Just take a moment and try to imagine the sound.
 Derek and I clung to each other out of fear and I kept thinking, “Dear God, please don’t let what ever that is fall through the roof onto the bed.”
 The next morning Derek and I looked for blood.
 We didn’t find any in that area, but we did find some from those stupid birds flying into the roof.
 We later came to the conclusion that it was most likely our two opossum residents – either fighting or mating.
-Last night, actually, a similar event happened.
-Only we heard the opossum slide down the side of the roof, and fall off while trying to dig it's nails into the tin roof.
-It was clearly a failed attempt.
-This time we both laughed.

 We’ve seen other animals.
 Our fair share of spiders, two big lizards, rabbits the size of Landon, some smaller opossums with big (cute) eyes, a rat, and there are wild turkeys everywhere.
 I think the most horrific experience for me was being attacked by a Magpie.
 Oh man, seriously.
 I took Landon to this park across the street from Derek’s office to swing and hang out while Billy and Derek talked business.
 Landon ran down to the swings while I very slowly strolled, one foot in front of the other, down a fairly steep hill when Landon started yelling at me, pointing.
 “MOMMY!
 BIRD!!”